Independent Security Assessors and Baseline Security Controls

 Research various IT security companies in your area to determine if they perform security control assessments.
 Google searches are very effective in finding appropriate companies.

-In addition, agencies like International Information Systems Security Certification Consortium, Inc. (ISC²) and Information Systems Audit and Control Association (ISACA) certify security assessors.
+In addition, agencies like International Information Systems Security Certification Consortium, Inc. (ISC²) and Information Systems Audit and Control Association (ISACA) Visit disclaimer page certify security assessors.
 Once you locate the chapters in your area, you can contact them to help you identify a certified independent security assessor.
 Please note that OCSE neither endorses nor recommends a specific independent security assessor.

 OCSE developed the Tribal Security Self-Assessment Tool to help tribal child support agencies assess and document compliance with OCSE’s security requirements.
 The tool includes assessment questions addressing the requirements in the OCSE tribal security agreement with tribal child support agencies as well as NIST SP 800-53 Rev 4 security controls from the moderate catalog.
 However, depending on the level of a tribe’s computing systems and technology, not all tribal child support agencies will be able to provide responses to all of the controls within the tool.
 The tool provides two important functions to tribal agencies: